pseinfo/database-schema/README.md

 The `@pseinfo/database-schema` is designed as a modular, five-tier architecture that ensures both strict type safety and scientific flexibility.

-1.  **Abstract Layer:** Defines the fundamental behavior of scientific data, including measurements, uncertainties, and experimental conditions.
+1.  **Abstract layer:** Defines the fundamental behavior of scientific data, including measurements, uncertainties, and experimental conditions.
-2.  **Collection Layer:** Aggregates properties into thematic modules such as atomic physics, thermodynamics, and crystallographic analysis.
+2.  **Collection layer:** Aggregates properties into thematic modules such as atomic physics, thermodynamics, and crystallographic analysis.
-3.  **Data Layer:** Provides the "raw" scientific content (e.g., `ElementData`), designed for manual maintenance without system-generated metadata.
+3.  **Data layer:** Provides the "raw" scientific content (e.g., `ElementData`), designed for manual maintenance without system-generated metadata.
-4.  **Entity Layer:** Enriches the data with automated `@metadata` (hashes, timestamps, versions) to create complete database records (e.g., `Element`).
+4.  **Entity layer:** Enriches the data with automated `@metadata` (hashes, timestamps, versions) to create complete database records (e.g., `Element`).
-5.  **Registry Layer:** Composes these entities into global dictionaries (e.g., `ElementEntity`), providing a unified structure consistent across all domains.
+5.  **Registry layer:** Composes these entities into global dictionaries (e.g., `ElementEntity`), providing a unified structure consistent across all domains.

 ## Scientific Property Model